Rbuchmayer/332/src/writeup/WriteUp.md

 2. Now that you have a list of fens, you can run each bot on each of them sequentially.
 You'll want to slightly edit your algorithm to record the number of nodes you visit along the way.
 3. Run the same experiment for 1, 2, 3, 4, and 5 ply.
-And with all four
+And with all three
-   implementations (use ply/2 for the cut-off for the parallel implementations).
+   implementations (use ply/2 for the cut-off for the parallel implementation).
 Make a pretty graph of your results (link to it from here) and fill in the table here as well:

 <pre>TODO: Fill in the table below</pre>